Special introductory offer – last time ever at this price !

 How It Works

-There’s a new Masterclass video and interview to download every week, covering more and more advanced mastering techniques.
-Finally you’ll get the concluding “Home Mastering Overview” video, which pulls everything together and adds more detail to some topics.
+There will be a new Masterclass video and interview to download every week from then on, covering more and more advanced mastering techniques.
+Finally you’ll get the concluding “Home Mastering Overview” video, which pulls everything together and adds more detail to several topics.

 Here’s the schedule: